 A.1.1 Strategy: Pearl River Community College, through the Default Prevention and Retention Committee, will develop and implement an action plan focusing on Financial Aid and Advising for students to inform them about guidelines so students are less likely to default.
-Financial Aid personnel will meet one-on-one with each freshman student.
+Financial Aid personnel will meet one-on-one with each freshman student, ensuring full explanations of financial aid obligations.

-Output: Number of students receiving financial aid (MBR-P3.2) Output: Number of FTE students receiving student support services (MBR-P3.1)
+Output: Number of FTE students receiving student support services (MBR-P3.1)